LukasBommes/Grid-Anotation-Tool-2/README.md

 ### Known Bugs

-The grid annotation tool relies on the [2D.js](http://www.kevlindev.com/geometry/2D/intersections/index.htm) library for calculating intersection points between auxiliary lines.
-It has a known bug, which causes it to miss some intersections between pairs of curves.
+The grid annotation tool relies on the [kld-intersections](https://github.com/thelonious/kld-intersections) library for calculating intersection points between auxiliary lines.
+This library has a known bug, which causes it to miss some intersections between pairs of curves.
 In this case, please add the missed intersections manually by first clicking "Add Corners" and then clicking on the image.

 ### For Developers